 We are here in Myanmar

-Ethnic and religious minorities still face discrimination and violence in Myanmar.
+Natural disasters, political unrest and economic crisis leave people in Myanmar with barely enough to survive.
 In a complex and sensitive situation, ZOA helps the people who feel forgotten by the international community.

 The impact of natural disasters, poverty, political unrest and economic crisis